 We accept teams of all sizes, but teams typically have two to three founders.
 We accept founders from companies of all industries and stages.
 StartX founders tackle big problems in every sector, from biotech, medical device, hardware, cleantech, and non-profit to consumer and enterprise IT.
 Companies have entered the program at a variety of stages, from having recently developed an initial prototype to having raised a Series A.

 StartX alumni and trusted expert judges in our network initially review submitted applications to determine which teams receive a first-round interview.
 First-round interviews take place at the StartX office in front of a panel of judges composed of StartX mentors, venture capitalists, serial entrepreneurs, and StartX staff.
 Following first-round interviews, a select number of teams will complete second-round interviews which include meeting with StartX alumni and staff members.
 Decisions are then released in the following weeks after reference checks on the founders have been completed.
 Historically, the acceptance rate has been around 10% and the application process lasts nearly an entire month.

-We hold three sessions of our accelerator program each year: spring summer and fall.
-The Summer Session begins in June.
-Applications for the Summer Session are now open as of March 10th.
+We hold three sessions of our accelerator program each year: spring, summer and fall.
+The Fall Session begins in October.
+Applications for the Fall Session will open on July 1st.
 Apply here.